henry2004y/Vlasiator.jl/docs/src/log.md

 * physical constants are defined in `Float64`, since single precision only resolve up to ±3.4E+38, and it may go out of bound in the middle of calculation (e.g. plasma frequency).

+## Int v.s.
+UInt

+We have not made a consensus on which integer to use for cell indexes.
+Be careful about potential bugs due to incorrect arithmetics especially for unsigned integers!

 ## Memory

 Vlasiator output files can be large.
 If we have limited memory relative to the file size, Vlasiator.jl provide direct hard disk mapping through `mmap` in Julia.
 With this mechanism you never need to worry about unable to process data with small free memory.